SuminHan/suminhan.github.io/content/_index.md

       title: '🚀 My Future Dream'
       subtitle: ''
       text: |-
-        Daejeon is a very nice city, where science and art are growing harmoniously.
+        Daejeon is a very nice city where science and art are growing harmoniously.
         I am dreaming of building a startup among the various career path options.
         If you want to discuss this with me, please read my <a href="./post/20241118-urban-space-robot/">essay</a>.

         Contact with this email: hsm6911 (at) gmail.com

     design:
-      columns: 1
+      # columns: 1
       spacing:
         padding: [20, 20, 20, 20]